Are you having trouble making your essay look just right? Lots of students find formatting tricky, so you're not alone.

 Always adhere to your professor's specific instructions regarding citation style and writing convention.
 Professors may have preferences or requirements based on the nature of the course or assignment.

-For instance, an English professor might prefer MLA for literary analysis, while a psychology professor may opt for APA to encourage familiarity with research norms.
+For instance, an English professor might prefer MLA for literary analysis essay, while a psychology professor may opt for APA to encourage familiarity with research norms.
 However, when formatting styles are not specified by the instructor, you can follow whatever is appropriate for your subject.

 Your educational institution may have established guidelines or standards for citation formats.